-Private vs Public Institutions: Private education providers in Australia are fully independent and mostly depend on full tuition fees to run their institutions.
-Whereas, the public institutions, including TAFE institutions, are funded by the Australian government.
-Note: All tertiary level institutions in Australia need to be registered with the government.
+Private vs Public Institutions: Private education providers in Australia are fully independent and mostly depend on total tuition fees to run their institutions.
+Public institutions, including TAFE institutions, are funded by the Australian government.
+Note: All tertiary-level institutions in Australia must have government registration.

-Facilities: You need to make sure that the institution you choose has all the facilities like libraries, sporting facilities, eateries, and student residences.
-Here, size is the major factor — institutions with large campuses offer more facilities than smaller campuses.
-Additionally, you should also look into the course facilities your institution provides such as a moot court for law students, or an on-campus legal clinic.
+Facilities: You must ensure that the institution you choose has all the facilities like libraries, sporting facilities, eateries, and student residences.
+Here, size is the primary factor — institutions with large campuses offer more facilities than smaller campuses.
+You should also look into your institution's course facilities, such as a moot court for law students or an on-campus legal clinic.

-Quality of Teaching: In Australia, the quality of teaching varies from one institution to another, and it's an important thing to consider while deciding where to study.
+Quality of Teaching: In Australia, the quality of teaching varies from institution to institution, and it's essential to consider when deciding where to study.
 Remember, there will always be some education providers who offer better teaching in specific study areas than others.
-All in all, the quality of teaching entirely depends on how and what the teacher teaches.
+All in all, the quality of teaching depends on how and what the teacher teaches.

 Specialities: Most Australian education providers focus on both — academic courses like sciences and humanities and other practical courses like creative arts and accounting.
-Also, some institutions provide specialisation in particular fields like teaching or any research-based programme.
+Also, some institutions specialise in particular fields like teaching or research-based programmes.

-Research Focus: If you are considering to study a research program in Australia, you should know that only universities offer such programs.
+Research Focus: If you are considering studying a research program in Australia, you should know that only universities offer such programs.
 TAFE institutes and other private providers do not offer a research degree.
-So, find a university that is particularly known for your field of study and has excellent research staff and facilities.
+So, find a university mainly known for your field of study with excellent research staff and facilities.

 Student Services: It is crucial to ensure that your education provider offers high-quality services that fulfil all your requirements to study in Australia.
 The services may include academic assistance, peer mentoring programs, accommodation, career services, societies and clubs, medical services and counselling.

 Atmosphere: The atmosphere in every institution varies.
-It is something that cannot be easily described and can make or break your educational experience.
-Therefore, take out some time to visit your institution's campus and ensure that it has a suitable environment.
+It cannot be easily described and can make or break your educational experience.
+Therefore, take some time to visit your institution's campus and ensure a suitable environment.